chesslogical/chesslogical/readme.md

 ## Reality

 The reality is that Artificial Intelligence will do most of the coding.
 AI is far superior to your brain- get over it.
+Drop your pathetic ego that is often seen on twitter (X) tech trash posts.
+No one is impressed by a stupid post saying how good you are.
+Ai is better.

 Microsoft reported that around 70% of the security vulnerabilities in its products are due to memory safety issues.
 These vulnerabilities often arise from programming languages like C and C++, which allow for manual memory management, leading to common problems such as buffer overflows and use-after-free errors.
 To address this, Microsoft is increasingly adopting Rust, a programming language designed with strong memory safety guarantees.
 So do YOU think Rust is worth learning, or do you want a world full of memory exploits where every app can be easily hacked??